 When I started taking on freelancing work, I realised that I was really putting heart and soul on the line.
 It wasn’t just a case of writing for pleasure and telling myself I could be a professional writer, now I had to prove it and I did.
 I set up the Creative Competitor to establish an online presence and because I wanted to provide a site where other creative-minded individuals could come and learn to enjoy the simple pleasures of writing.
 I created creative writing competitions to increase inspiration and to provide financial recompense to the winners.
 With this in place, I continued to write professionally and teach, in fact, my work background was varied.

 While in my late 30’s, I re-trained so that I could teach professionally and kind of fell into the role as a teacher of creative writing and journalism.
 I loved it.
 I worked at the college in Salisbury, Wiltshire (UK) for six years or more on a part-time basis, teaching many wonderful adult learners who all shared my passion for writing.
-I had creative license with the courses and suggested themes from novel writing, creative writing for beginners and advanced, article writing, and of course journalism.
+I had creative licence with the courses and suggested themes from novel writing, creative writing for beginners and advanced, article writing, and of course, journalism.
 Teaching began to take over.
 Then finally, I realised I wanted, no, needed to write full-time.

 I made the decision to move away from home, family and friends, and to start travelling around Europe.
 I packed up the Creative Competitor offices and left my colleagues in the UK.
 It was a big step and has not always been an easy one.
 There have been some shattered business dreams, missed opportunities, and a broken heart.
 But it all adds to the layers and richness of life that I can add to my writing, my emotions, my new comprehension of people and experiences -good and bad are used within carefully thought-out sub-plots, and, for carefully crafted characters.
 I’ve used my knowledge and personal experiences in my non-fiction books too.

 No experience is ever wasted.